 WHERE DOES WATER FOR PEOPLE WORK?

-Water For People currently works in nine countries around the world: Guatemala, Honduras, Nicaragua, Bolivia, Peru, Malawi, Rwanda, Uganda, and India.
+Water For People currently works in nine countries around the world: Guatemala, Honduras, Bolivia, Peru, Malawi, Rwanda, Uganda, and India.
 Our employees in each country know the culture and language of the communities we serve.

 Based on special grants and funding, we have worked in more than 40 other countries since we were founded, but have found that a targeted approach is more effective and efficient.
 We have utilized this targeted approach since 2011.